-15.24 TRADEMARK DAMAGES—ACTUAL OR STATUTORY NOTICE (15 U.S.C. § 1111)
+15.26 TRADEMARK DAMAGES—ACTUAL OR STATUTORY NOTICE

-In order for plaintiff to recover damages, the plaintiff has the burden of proving by a preponderance of the evidence that defendant had either statutory or actual notice that the plaintiff’s the trademark was registered.
+In order for plaintiff to recover damages, the plaintiff has the burden of proving by a preponderance of the evidence that defendant had [either statutory or] actual notice that the plaintiff’s the trademark was registered.

-Defendant had statutory notice if:
+[Defendant had statutory notice if:]

-[1. plaintiff displayed with the trademark the words "Registered in U.S. Patent and Trademark Office"] [or]
+[1. plaintiff displayed the trademark with the words "Registered in U.S. Patent and Trademark Office"] [or]

-[2. plaintiff displayed with the trademark the words "Reg.
+[2. plaintiff displayed the trademark with the words "Reg.
 U.S. Pat. & Tm.
 Off."] [or]

-[3. plaintiff displayed the trademark with the letter R enclosed within a circle, thus ®].
+[3. plaintiff displayed the trademark with the letter R enclosed within a circle, thus ®.]

 Although elements of a claim in trademark may overlap with a claim in copyright, the acts do not preempt each other.
 See Polar Bear Productions, Inc. v.
 Timex Corp., 384 F.3d 700, 721 & n.18 (9th Cir.2004) ("Copyright and trademark are related but distinct property rights, evidenced by different federal statutes governing their protection" so that "[a]lthough there is a general bar to double recovery, we caution that damages arising from a copyright violation do not necessarily overlap wholly with damages from a trademark violation, even though there might be only one underlying action."); Nintendo of America, Inc. v.
 Dragon Pacific International, 40 F.3d 1007, 1011 (9th Cir.1994) (upholding award for statutory damages under Copyright Act and actual damages under trademark statute).